scipy/scipy_doctest/README.md

 #### _Mixing strings and numbers_

 Generally, we aim to handle mixtures of strings and numeric data.
-Deeply nested data structures however may cause the checker to fall back to the vanilla `doctest` literal checking.
+Deeply nested data structures, however, may cause the checker to fall back to the vanilla `doctest` literal checking.
 For instance, `["value", 1/3]` will use the floating-point aware checker, and so will `{"value": 1/3, "other value": 2/3}` or `[(1, 2), (3, 4)]`; Meanwhile, nested dictionaries, `{"a": dict(value=1/3)}`, or lists of tuples with mixed entries,